sifulan-access-federation/ifirexman-training/guides/mariadb.md

 # Setting Up MariaDB

-For this system, we will be using MariaDB as the database for the federation core services and vikings.
-We will deploy the MariaDB database in the Kubernetes cluster that we just created.
+For this system, we will be using MariaDB as the database for the federation core services and VIKINGS.
+We are going to deploy the MariaDB database service in the Kubernetes cluster that we have just created.

 ## Install MariaDB